WELCOME AND INFORMATION

 We have a Committee, which has 3 important officers, the Secretary, the Chairman and the Treasurer.
 The rules of the TAT have limits as to how many years one person can hold an office without a break.
 There is good reason for this, it stops an individual from taking over and it encourages other members to get involved in running the U3A.

-Now our next AGM is in early May, the Chairman is having to stand down, and I have agreed to be Chairman for one year.
+Now I have agreed to be Chairman for one year.
 I have enough to do with producing the magazine, running the website and also my Groups to agree to do it any longer than that.

 Gary is asking for someone, maybe new to U3A, to ‘understudy’ what the Secretary does for when he has to stand down.
 We do have a nearly full committee, but most of those have been doing it on and off for a long time.